-Hope Solo Announces She's Running For U.S. Soccer Presidency
+Hope Solo Announces She Is Running For U.S. Soccer Presidency

 The race marks a watershed moment for U.S. Soccer.
 Gulati has been the head of the governing body for 12 years, overseeing a period of growth "in revenues, registrations, opportunities for women, governance and international stature," according to ESPN.

 But his tenure as president was upset when the men's team lost to Trinidad and Tobago in October, which SI's Grant Wahl called "the most surreal and embarrassing night in US soccer history."
-The loss means that the team failed to qualify for next summer's World Cup.
+The loss meant that the team failed to qualify for next summer's World Cup.

 "[T]he loss to Trinidad was painful, regrettable and led to a lot of strong emotions," Gulati told ESPN.
 "And to be honest, I think at this point, that's overshadowed a lot of other things that are important.
 So fair or not, I accept that and think it's time for a new person."

-Gulati continues to hold two powerful perches: a seat on the FIFA Council, and chairman of the united bid by the U.S., Canada and Mexico to host the 2026 World Cup.
+Gulati continues to hold two powerful perches: a seat on the FIFA Council and chairman of the united bid by the U.S., Canada and Mexico to host the 2026 World Cup.

 The outgoing president told ESPN on Monday that he had met with seven of those who have declared their candidacies.